Alanlovecoding/Second-Hand-Selling-Platform/web/SE2016Web/readme.md

 Then you should check your .env, make sure that all settings are corroct.
 If this file does not exist, you can copy .env.example to .env

 Next, type:
 	php artisan key:generate
 This gonna generate a key for the application

-Finally, you need to change the root dir of your server to the folder public
+Finally, you need to change the root dir of your server to the folder public.

+Directories within the storage and the bootstrap/cache directories should be writable by your web server or Laravel will not run.

+Once you have configured your database settings in .env, you can run:
+	php artisan migrate:refresh --seed to create all the tables and the initial data.